 An outstanding dish for entertaining.
 All you need is a pot of this plus warm tortillas and taco fixings.
 Adapted from Recipe Tin Eats.

 - 4 pounds boneless pork shoulder (aka pork butt)

 - 1 tablespoon dried oregano

 - Rinse and dry the pork shoulder.
 Sprinkle evenly with salt and pepper.

-- Mix the spice rub – oregano, cumin and olive oil – and rub all over the pork.
+- Mix the spice rub – oregano, cumin, salt, pepper and olive oil – and rub all over the pork.

 - Place the seasoned pork in a slow cooker, fat cap up.
 Top with the onion, jalapeño, minced garlic (don’t worry about spreading it) and orange juice.
 Cook on low for 8 to 10 hours or on high for 6 hours.

 - When done, the meat should fall apart when you try to lift it with tongs.
 Remove the meat from the slow cooker and let cool slightly.
 Then shred the pork using two forks.

 - There should be 1 1/2 to 2 cups of cooking liquid left in the pot.
 If you have excess, you can reduce the liquid by cooking at a lively simmer (either in the slow cooker on the sauté setting with the lid off, or in a saucepan), skimming off extra fat if necessary.
 The liquid will be very salty.
 Set aside.